lifebit-ai/Phenopolis/README.md

 * pre-indexed genome reference for hg19
 * samtools to derive bam file from bwa sam output
 The input could be two paired-end fastq files or a merged one, python wrapper automatically adapts to the input.
 The number of threads is one by default for bwa, but set to the number of cpus by the wrapper.
-Set parameters of container
+Deploit allows us to complete these operations through graphical UI and we will be using in this document.

+First, we set parameters of the container.
+We specify paired-end reads through two inputs (separately for first and second read) and reference file.
 ![parameters](https://github.com/lifebit-ai/Phenopolis/blob/master/bwa1.png "")

-Next select job execution
+Next we select job execution

 ![parameters](https://github.com/lifebit-ai/Phenopolis/blob/master/bwa2.png "")
-Runtime on c5.2xlarge instance from fastq to bam is 0.3h, 0.1 USD.

-An example of docker command: docker run -v /localdata/:/data lifebitai/cellbase:4.5.6-v3  -i /data/NA12878.exome.vcf -s 'hsapiens' -o /data/NA12878.exome

 Runtime on c5.2xlarge instance from fastq to bam is 4.3h, on-demand cost 1.65 USD.

 ## DeepVariant
-Thie docker container Deepvariant.
-Set arameters of container
+DeepVariant represents nextflow workflow rather than docker as it is composed of several separate steps.
+Notwithstanding different implementations, the interface to deep variant is usefully the same as in case of docker containers.

+Since we are using exome input following best practices, we specify the following arguments in the first input form (as in the screenshot)
+* bam_folder = analysis will run on all samples in the folder
+* exome = flag to specify that exome training model is used
+* bed = an accompanying path to file with bed regions, the calls will be mode only in those regions limiting effect of off-target enrichemnt
+* hg19 (genome reference flag)

 ![parameters](https://github.com/lifebit-ai/Phenopolis/blob/master/DV1.png "")

-Next select job execution
+Next we select job execution

 ![parameters](https://github.com/lifebit-ai/Phenopolis/blob/master/DV2.png "")
 Runtime on c5.2xlarge instance from fastq to bam is 0.3h, 0.1 USD.